We know you’re doing everything to set your child up for success. We’ve built a step-by-step guide on how to prepare your kid for the Ivy League.

 The Ivies are household names and are easily recognizable by most people worldwide.
 While attending a prestigious school by itself won’t guarantee your child an internship or employment opportunity, it certainly helps.
 Employers will likely look at the education on your child’s resume and may view them as a more competitive job applicant.

-However, studies suggest that “selectivity and prestige are not a one-way ticket to financial success, let alone a happy and fulfilling life.”
+However, studies suggest that selectivity and prestige are not a one-way ticket to financial success, let alone a happy and fulfilling life.
 Your child must also exhibit personal growth from their college experience, like problem-solving abilities, compassion, and communication skills.

 Ivy League graduates typically enjoy high starting salaries.
-Because these schools are so selective, employers know Ivy graduates have the tools necessary to succeed in any industry they choose.
-Here is what median wages can look like within five years after graduation from each Ivy:
+Because these schools are so selective, employers know Ivy League graduates have the tools necessary to succeed in any industry they choose.

 Ivy League graduates can double their earnings within ten years after graduation.

 Let’s discuss our top tips on how to prepare your child for college.
 Getting your child ready for an Ivy League education requires effort and time.
-Preparation well before their senior year can help them eventually submit a stellar college application ready to be well-received by whichever school they hope to attend.
+Preparation well before their senior year can help them eventually submit a stellar college application, ready to be well-received by whichever school they hope to attend.

 Ivy League schools want to admit students with diverse and unique interests.
 Remember, getting into college isn’t contingent only on your child’s grades and test scores.
 Admissions committees want to see applicants’ interests and how they may contribute to the school’s culture.